Privacy and cookies policy

 In particular, we reserve the right to disclose your personal information to third parties: in the event that we buy or sell any business or assets, in which case we will disclose your personal information to the prospective buyer or seller or such business or assets;

-a. if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets;
+- If substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets.

-a. if we are under any legal or regulatory obligation to do so; and
+- If we are under any legal or regulatory obligation to do so.

 7. International data transfers

-As we sometimes use third parties to process personal information, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK or the European Economic Area (“EEA”).
+As we sometimes use third parties to process personal information, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK.

-Please note that certain countries outside of the UK or EEA have a lower standard of protection for personal information, including lower security protections.
-Where your personal information is transferred, stored, and/or otherwise processed outside the UK or EEA in a country which does not offer an equivalent standard of protection to the UK or EEA, we will take all reasonable steps necessary (including entering into standard contractual clauses to protect your personal information or relying on the Privacy Shield for transfers to organisations in the US) to ensure that the recipient implements appropriate safeguards designed to protect your personal information.
+Please note that certain countries outside of the UK have a lower standard of protection for personal information, including lower security protections.
+Where your personal information is transferred, stored, and/or otherwise processed outside the UK in a country which does not offer an equivalent standard of protection to the UK, we will take all reasonable steps necessary (such as entering into standard contractual clauses to protect your personal information) to ensure that the recipient implements appropriate safeguards designed to protect your personal information.
 If you have any questions about the transfer of your personal information, please contact us using the details at clause 13.

 8. Securing your personal information